livvy94/EarthBound-Instrument-Packer/Tutorial videos draft.md

 C8 - Continue previous note

-Don't use Ctrl-S - It saves, then thinks you're typing S and inserts a note
+Don't use Ctrl-S - It saves, then thinks you're typing S and inserts a note.
+Oops!

 ### Subroutines
 To create a subroutine, (show the menu dropdown)

-Syntax - *0,2 means subroutine 0, repeat it 2 times
+Here's an example of the syntax you use when referring to subroutines in the box: *0,2

+This means "repeat subroutine 0 two times"

 This is extremely useful for compressing drum stuff that repeats a lot, or repeated melodies.